Free Kitchen Hacks eBook

 Looking for the perfect easy vinaigrette to add tons of flavor to your salad, side dish, or grain bowl?
 This 4-Ingredient Maple Dijon Vinaigrette is the perfect balance of savory, sweet, and tang to bring an explosion of flavor to each bite!

-Plus, with only four simple ingredients, it’s incredibly quick and easy to whip up.
 In this recipe, you will learn about different types of Dijon mustard, how to make an emulsion, and how to serve this homemade vinaigrette.

-- Maple syrup.
-For a distinct sweet and vanilla-y flavor that balances the vinegar beautifully.
+I love maple syrup here for the distinct sweet and vanilla-y flavor that balances the vinegar beautifully.
 This recipe also works with honey in place of syrup.

 Small-Batch Maple Dijon Vinaigrette Tips and Tricks

-How to Emulsify a Vinaigrette
+How to Make Maple Dijon Vinaigrette

 Oil and vinegar are notoriously hard to combine, but, when they do, they make for an almost creamy texture.
 This is because when fat and water combine, they create an emulsion.